ibm-cloud-docs/vpc/vsi_is_create_instance.md

 If you have an existing instance with a floating IP address, it isn't necessary to assign a second floating IP to another instance.
 You can connect to the first instance with a floating IP, then SSH to the second instance by using the private subnet IP address that is automatically assigned to it.

-## Creating a virtual server instance by using the CLI
+## Creating a virtual server instance from the CLI
 {: #creating-virtual-servers-cli}
 {: cli}